vhscom/after-dark/docs/content/module/toxic-swamp.md

 ## Create Your Own Proxy

 Follow the instructions in {{< external "https://codeberg.org/vhs/webminerpool" />}} to create your own proxy.
-Reference the following table to understand when connections occur.
+Reference the following table to understand connection activity:

 <table>
   <thead>